jeffswartz/opentok-node/sample/Archiving/README.md

 Visit <http://localhost:3000> in your browser.
 You can now create new archives (either as a host or as a participant) and also play archives that have already been created.

-## Notes for testing this special version of the apply
+## Notes for testing this tbdev test version of the app

-** This version is intended for internally Vonage Testing against the tbdev environment. **
+**This version is intended for internally Vonage Testing against the tbdev environment.**

 No effort has been made to make the client UI reflect what is happening in the archive.